 Recent natural disasters such as earthquakes, floods, and fires both across the globe and in Washington State, have highlighted the vulnerability of cultural resources to damage or destruction.
 The COVID-19 pandemic made the painful point that disasters do not necessarily have a physical impact on cultural resources, but the resulting economic and social impacts most definitely do.
-However, one constant in the realm of disasters and historic preservation is Section 106.
+However, one constant in the realm of disasters and historic preservation is the Section 106 consultation process mandated of federal agencies in the NHPA.
 As a federal agency, the Federal Emergency Management Agency (FEMA) consults with DAHP, Tribal governments, and other public agencies to avoid or mitigate the impact of federally declared disasters on cultural resources listed in, or determined eligible for listing in, the NRHP.

 In compliance with its responsibility to consider and mitigate for the effect to cultural resources after federally declared disasters, FEMA has executed a programmatic agreement with the SHPO.
 The programmatic agreement includes detailed Washington-specific procedures for protecting cultural resources in the event of a disaster.
-The agreement also calls for an expanded role for the State Emergency Management Division (EMD) of the Washington (state) Military Department, in the consultation process.
-Because of this step and other outreach efforts, the SHPO and DAHP staff are now engaged with EMD at the state level in its ongoing disaster-preparedness programs, grant-funding programs, and disaster-planning framework.
+The agreement also calls for an expanded role for the State Emergency Management Division (EMD) of the Washington State Military Department, in the consultation process.
+Because of this step and other outreach efforts, the SHPO and DAHP staff are now engaged with EMD at the state level in its ongoing disaster preparedness programs, grant-funding programs, and disaster-planning framework.
 An example of this coordination unfolded during the COVID-19 emergency that brought DAHP's Main Street program to the table with other State agencies to articulate the impact of the crisis on small businesses in downtown historic districts.

-Increased frequency and intensity of climate-related disasters such as floods, fires, and landslides have brought home the need for preservationists to be proactive in putting into place disaster plans for use by local and state agencies, nonprofit and private organizations, and Tribal governments.
+Increased frequency and intensity of climate related disasters such as floods, fires, landslides, etc., have brought home the need for preservationists to be proactive in putting into place disaster plans for use by local and state agencies; non-profit and private organizations; and Tribal governments.
 These disaster-planning documents must address cultural resources: 1) in preparation for, 2) in response to, and 3) during the recovery from these emergency situations.
 Of particular concern to emergency managers is fear of the impact of a massive subduction zone earthquake in western Washington.
-Local, state, and federal agencies, as well as volunteer organizations, are ramping up efforts to prepare for a strong earthquake, and what might take years for recovery.
-For preservation, a focus of preparations has turned to the vulnerability of URM buildings (most often historic) in an earthquake.
+Local, state, and federal agencies plus volunteer organizations are ramping-up efforts to prepare for a strong earthquake and what might take years for recovery.
+For preservation, a focus of preparations has turned to the vulnerability of unreinforced masonry (URM) buildings (most often historic) in an earthquake.
 This concern has brought together City of Seattle emergency managers, property owners, consultants, DAHP, and others to encourage the seismic retrofitting of URM buildings by property owners through incentives and updated building codes.
-Because of the concerns stated above, strategies and actions to better protect cultural resources in the event of a disaster are incorporated in Goal 5 of whabiting Our History.
+Because of the concerns stated above, strategies and tasks to better protect cultural resources in the event of a disaster are incorporated in Goal 5 of Iwhabítíwg Our Hístory.
 Goal 5 states: To protect cultural resources, expand the way we prepare for, respond to, and recover from emergencies and the impacts of climate change.